New-Horizons-SPM/scanbot/docs/gui.md

 ## Overview

-Scanbot can be started in GUI mode by running the command ```python scanbot_interface.py -gui``` from ~/scanbot/scanbot The Scanbot GUI is split into two panels: the side panel and the plot area.
+Scanbot can be started in GUI mode by running the command ```python scanbot_interface.py -gui``` from ```~/scanbot/scanbot```.
+The GUI is split into two panels: the side panel and the plot area.
 The side panel is where functions and parameters can be selected, and the plot area is where messages and images are displayed.

 ![survey_window](guiim/surveywindow.png)